-The Office of the Treasurer & Tax Collector will review your waiver request in accordance with the the San Francisco Business and Tax Regulations Code (and/or the California Revenue & Taxation Code where applicable) which allow the Office to waive or cancel penalties, costs, fees or interest in certain, limited cases.
+The Office of the Treasurer & Tax Collector will review all other requests in accordance with the California Revenue & Taxation Code which allow the Office to waive or cancel penalties, costs, fees or interest in certain, limited cases.

 The waiver review process may take up to six weeks.
 Unpaid balances will continue to accrue additional penalties and interest which are the responsibility of the tax payers should the waiver request be denied.